What is the solution for Saving and Empowering African Kids Lives. Empowering Women.

 - Program Well-being; Kenyan Doctors and a Kenyan Shoe4Africa board work with Shoe4Africa USA to maximize improvements as we scale up to save more lives.

 Charities are often Asked; “Is it needed?”
-Yes – The USA has over 150 kids hospitals with 320-million citizens.
+Yes – The USA has over 157 kids hospitals with 320-million citizens.
 Why would Sub-Saharan Africa have only one public children’s hospital for one billion people?
-Nelson Mandela (2005 statement) wanted his legacy to be to build a Children’s Hospital.
+Ours, in 2015, was Sub Saharan’s 2nd, with the Nelson Mandela Hospital in 2017 down in South Africa now being the third.

 “Can you scale?”
 We are; in our first year we were able to treat a far smaller number.
 We can also copy our model, that delivered under budget and on time and with two year project management fees including all travel for around $15,000 USD for a multi-million dollar project.